When was the last time you did absolutely nothing?

 We jam massage and acupuncture appointments in between meetings.
 We dash to yoga class.
 Even a meditation practice can become a task that requires energy and focus.

 Guess what?
 For health, happiness, and basic sanity, we need time to completely chill, unplug, and do absolutely nothing, say experts.
+A great day to start: Leap Day, which is basically a 24-hour bonus we get every four years.

 Life coach, president of Handel Group Life Coaching